How Much to Paint a Room in 2025?

 Durability

-A high quality paint product will be longer lasting than a cheaper product.
+A high-quality paint product will be longer-lasting than a cheaper product.
 Further, certain paint types (i.e. gloss and semi-gloss) are more durable than others.
-By choosing the right type and brand of paint, you can prolong the duration before the room will need to be painted again.
+By choosing the right type and brand of paint, you can prolong the duration before the room needs to be painted again.

 Increases Resilience